opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/rds_instance_v3.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

 * `created` -
-  Indicates the creation time in the &quot;yyyy-mm-ddThh:mm:ssZ&quot;
+  Indicates the creation time.
-  format.
-T is the separator between the calendar and the hourly notation of time.
-Z indicates the time zone offset.
-For example, in the Beijing time zone, the time zone offset is shown as +0800.

 * `nodes` -
-  Indicates the primary/standby DB instance information.
+  Indicates the instance nodes information.
 Structure is documented below.

 * `private_ips` -
   Indicates the private IP address list.
 It is a blank string until an